tlstommy/farmable-ancient-seeds/README.md

 # farmable-ancient-seeds
-Torch flowers and pitcher plants should have farmable seeds.
+Torchflowers and pitcher plants should have farmable seeds.

 This is a simple data pack that adds a shapeless crafting recipe to turn torch flowers and pitcher plants into their respective seeds.